Ace your TExES

 reading passages, you may be

-asked to choose your answer by clicking on a sentence or sentences within the reading
+asked to choose your answer by clicking on a sentence or sentences within the

 passage.